Matsuno, Ehime: Climate

-Matsuno has a Humid subtropical climate (Köppen Cfa) characterized by warm summers and cool winters with light snowfall.
+Matsuno has a humid subtropical climate (Köppen Cfa) characterized by warm summers and cool winters with light snowfall.
 The average annual temperature in Matsuno is 14.5 °C. The average annual rainfall is 2010 mm with September as the wettest month.
 The temperatures are highest on average in January, at around 25.0 °C, and lowest in January, at around 3.9 °C.

 Demographics

-Per Japanese census data, the population of Matsuno has been decreased steadily since the 1950s.
+Per Japanese census data, the population of Matsuno peaked around the year 1950 and has declined by roughly 65 percent in the decades since.

 History

 The area of Matsuno was part of ancient Iyo Province.
 During the Edo period, the area was part of the holdings of Uwajima Domain ruled by the Date clan from their seat at Uwajima Castle.
 The villages of Meiji (明治村) and Yoshinobu (吉野生村) within Kitauwa District were established with the creation of the modern municipalities system on October 1, 1889.
 Meiji was elevated to town status on November 10, 1940 and renamed Matsumaru (松丸町).
 Matsumaru merged with Yoshinobu on March 31, 1955 to form the town of Matsuno.
 Proposals to merge with neighboring Kihoku and/or Uwajima were shelved in 2010 after a highly contentious referendum, leaving Matsuno is as the least populous town in Ehime.